San Pedro College: Respiratory Therapy

 SPC's Respiratory Therapy program ranked first in the September 2014 and 2015 RT board exams, and As of September 2016 occupies second place in the Philippines.

-Medical Technology (Medical Laboratory Science)
+Medical Technology (Medical Laboratory Science and Public Health)

-In the September 2014, September 2015, and August 2016 Medical Technology Licensure examinations, SPC's Medical Technology program ranked 9th, 5th and 6th respectively.
+In the September 2014, September 2015, and August 2016 Medical Technology Licensure examinations, SPC's Medical Technology program ranked 9th, 5th, and 6th respectively.

 Pharmacy

 The school was ranked first in the June 2016 Pharmacist Licensure Examinations by the Professional Regulation Commission.
 SPC's Department of Pharmacy has been ranked as one of the Top 5 Pharmacy Programs in the Philippines in the past few years, garnering the 4th spot twice in the July 2015 and January 2016 Pharmacy Licensure Examinations, and the second spot in the January 2014 exam.

 Radiologic Technology

 The school is offering BS Radiologic Technology starting S.Y.
 2018 - 2019.

 Ulas Campus

-In 2012, San Pedro College opened its Ulas Campus at Ulas, Davao City for School Year 2012-2013, accepting its first applicants for Pre-School, Grades 1 to 4, and 1st to 2nd Year High School, with its first principal, Sr. Bambina P. Lapara, O.P.
-At present, the Ulas Campus now offers Pre-School, Grades 1-6, 7-10, and Senior High School.
-Although the campus is not accepting Grade 6 and 10 transferees.
+In 2012, San Pedro College opened its Basic Education Department Campus at Ulas, Davao City, for school year 2012-2013, accepting its first applicants for Pre-School, Grades 1 to 4, and 1st to 2nd Year High School, with its first principal, Sr. Bambina P. Lapara, O.P.
+At present, the Ulas Campus now offers Pre-School, Kindergarten 1-2, Elementary Grades 1-6, Junior High School Grades 7-10, and Senior High School Grades 11-12.
 SPC also offers Senior High School admissions at the Main Campus.
 Its present principal is Sr. Josefa E. Dumapias, O.P.